-NOTES TO BUDGETARY COMPARISON SCHEDULE TOWN OF SPRINGDALE, SOUTH CAROLINA June 30, 2019
+NOTES TO BUDGETARY COMPARISON SCHEDULES TOWN OF SPRINGDALE, SOUTH CAROLINA June 30, 2021

-The Town adopts an annual legal budget, which covers the General Fund.
-The budget for the General Fund is prepared on the modified accrual basis except for encumbrances which are treated as budgeted expenditures.
-Any revisions that alter total expenditures of the General Fund must be approved by the Town Council.
+The Town adopts an annual legal budget, which covers the General Fund and all other funds controlled by the Town.
+Budgets for all Town funds are prepared on the modified accrual basis except for encumbrances which are treated as budgeted expenditures.
+Any revisions that alter total expenditures of any fund controlled by the Town must be approved by the Town Council.

-The Budgetary Comparison Schedule included in the required supplementary information presents a comparison of budgetary data to actual results of operations for the General Fund, for which an annual operating budget is legally adopted.
-The fund utilizes the same basis of accounting for both budgetary purposes and actual results.
+The budgetary comparison schedules included in the required supplementary information presents a comparison of budgetary data to actual results of operations for the General Fund, Victim's Assistance Fund, and Hospitality Tax Fund all of which were covered when legally adopting the annual operating budget.
+The all funds presented in comparison schedules utilize the same basis of accounting for both budgetary purposes and actual results.